jaydenhyman/qmm/README.md

 ![QMM Logo](logo.png)

 Qualitative Mathematical Modelling (QMM) is a method for analysing the structure of complex systems where general causal relationships are known but precise quantitative data are lacking.
-By utilising networks (signed digraphs) to visualise system structure, QMM enables users to build models of real-world systems and generate testable predictions of system response to perturbations.
+By utilising signed directed digraphs to visualise system structure, QMM enables users to build models of real-world systems and generate testable predictions of system response to perturbations.

 ## Features